Alexjblom/SSIcomms/envisioned_interoperability_with_others_ver2.md

 ###### 3.2.1.
 Implementation
 We will look at expanding our API for this.

-##### 3.3.
-Igrantio: data-agreement.
+##### 3.3. iGrant.io: data-agreement.
 On our wishlist since the verify the verifier protocol creates a special set of circumstances where a specialized data agreement is suggested by the use case.
-Together with Igrantio, we therefore want to investigate whether the two parties agreeing to a mutual exchange of credentials offers room for legal/machine readable formalization.
+Together with iGrant.io, we therefore want to investigate whether the two parties agreeing to a mutual exchange of credentials offers room for legal/machine readable formalization.

 ###### 3.3.1.
 Implementation
 We will look at expanding our API for this.